javisar/ONI-Modloader/README.md

 Installation
 ------------
-1. Copy 'Injector.exe' and 'Mono.Cecil.dll' to the folder: ...\OxygenNotIncluded_Data\Managed\
+1. Copy 'Injector.exe' and 'Mono.Cecil.dll' to the folder: ..\OxygenNotIncluded_Data\Managed\
 2. Execute 'Injector.exe'.
 It will create a backup of 'Assembly-CSharp.dll' in 'Assembly-CSharp.dll.orig' and a new already patched 'Assembly-CSharp.dll'
 3. Create the folder: ...\OxygenNotIncluded_Data\Managed\Mods\
 4. Move to this folder the following files: